CarlotaMG/corkwing_wrasse/chapter1_rnaseq/README.md

 ⸺

-### Singularity Container for Trinity and Trinotate
+### Singularity Container for Trinity
-To ensure reproducibility and consistent software environments, all steps related to transcriptome assembly and Trinotate-based annotation were performed within a Singularity container.
+To ensure reproducibility and consistent software environments, all steps related to transcriptome assembly were performed within a Singularity container.

 This includes:
 - **Trinity v2.15.2** for guided de novo transcriptome assembly
-- **Trinotate v3.2.2** for functional annotation

 > **Note:** Downstream analyses (differential expression, clustering, genome-based GFF integration, functional enrichment) was performed outside the container in R environments.
+Trinotate-based annotation was performed using a separate container.

 The container was pulled from Docker Hub using:

 singularity pull docker://trinityrnaseq/trinityrnaseq

-Scripts using Trinity or Trinotate are designed to run inside the container using:
+Scripts using Trinity are designed to run inside the container using:

 singularity exec --bind $(pwd):$(pwd) trinityrnaseq_latest.sif <command>

-For more information, see [Trinity GitHub repository](https://github.com/trinityrnaseq).
+For more information, see [Trinity GitHub repository](https://github.com/trinityrnaseq/trinityrnaseq/tree/master/Docker).

 ---